kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 172 - Strung Out.md

 The Tragedy of Francis, a comic puppet show in all acts.
-Recorded by [[The Archivist]], in Situ.
+Recorded by [[Jonathan Sims|The Archivist]], in Situ.
 # Case Number
 ########-12
 # Audio By